percona/dbaas-catalog/docs/proposals/00-dbaas-community-catalog.md

 Why should this KEP _not_ be implemented?
 -->

-Global catalog could be enough as it takes not that much space and maybe lucks better API on categories to select needed operators for installation.
+A global catalog might be sufficient as it does not require that much space and maybe only needs a better API to select the desired operators based on categories.

 ## Alternatives